 Why visit: Over 40,000 people from across the U.S. flock to New Hampshire for one of the largest fall festivals in the country.
 Perfectly timed a couple of weeks before Halloween, this festival embodies the definition of a fall festival.
-Some of the Halloween activities include a zombie walk, pumpkin carving, and viewing the 34-foot-tall tower of Jack-o-Lanterns.
-Enjoy a horse-drawn hay ride or go pumpkin bowling with the family.
+Some of the Halloween activities include a zombie walk, pumpkin carving and viewing the 34-foot-tall tower of jack-o-lanterns.
+Enjoy a horse-drawn hayride or go pumpkin bowling with the family.
 For the more adventurous, there is a climbing wall and bungee jump.
-Whatever you fancy, you’re sure to have a great time with the grandkids.
+Whatever you fancy, you’re sure to have a great time.

-What to Consider When Going to a Fair
+What to Consider When Going to a Fall Fair

 Before heading to a fair or festival this fall season, there are several things to keep in mind:

 - Flying or taking a train?
-Consider renting a car to get from your hotel or camping site to the fairgrounds.
+Consider renting a car to get from your hotel or camping site to the fall fair.
 Be sure you understand what you need in terms of rental car insurance for your trip.

 - Familiarize yourself with the festival’s parking options and shuttle services.
 Most large festivals are required to accommodate those who need extra assistance or have mobility issues.
 Make sure you are aware of those options if they apply to your group.

 - Be sure to inform yourself of the weather conditions and pack appropriate clothing and equipment.
 Many events happen rain or shine.

 - For those traveling furry family members—avoid not being admitted into the festival by checking the event’s pet policy in advance.

 - Be sure to look online and see if there is an event entry fee.
 You also may need to purchase tickets online in advance to secure your admittance.
 You also want to be sure you check on any special rules or schedule changes this year due to COVID-19.